xvxx/phroxy/README.md

 proxy and was written for [gogo](https://github.com/xvxx/gogo), a WebKit-based Gopher desktop client.

-To use it locally, run `phroxy` in a terminal then visit the local URL in your favorite web browser.
-You'll be burrowin through the Gophersphere with ease in no time!
+To use it locally, run `phroxy` in a terminal then visit its URL in your favorite web browser.
+You'll be burrowin through the Gophersphere in no time!

 If you want to setup a private instance of phroxy on the real web so you can browse Gopher using your tablet or TV, we recommend running it